yehorkarabanov/todo_list/README.md

 # TO-DO list
 ## Description
-This is a pet project to practise skils in building web application as fullstack developper.
+This is a pet project to practise skills in building web application as fullstack developer.

 ## Overview

-This project is comprised of the following languages and libraries:\
+This project comprises the following languages and libraries:\
 1. **Python**:
 * **FastAPI** - Web framework for building APIs with Python.
 * **SqlAlchemy** + **Alembic** - ORM to work with database and manage migrations.